What's at stake as Biden decides whether to stick with Jerome Powell as Fed chief

 It's a critical time for the economy, and whether it's under Powell or somebody else, the Fed will be navigating a policy minefield.

-Job growth has slowed sharply in the last two months as the Delta variant hit the economy after strong job gains over the summer.
+Job growth has slowed sharply in the past two months as the delta variant of the coronavirus hit the economy after strong job gains over the summer.

 Meanwhile, inflation is still running well above the Fed's long-term target of 2%.